Python for MBA Students

 How to get code from Gemini

-1. In the notebook, click the Gemini sparkle icon (top right) — or open a new code cell
+1. Click the Gemini sparkle icon (top right) — or open a new code cell

 2. Type your prompt describing what you want Python to do